hellojwilde/energetic-ai/website/docs/guides/embeddings.md

 npm install --save @energetic-ai/core @energetic-ai/embeddings
 ```

-Then you can compute embeddings for a single string or multiple strings at once.
+The embeddings package can compute embeddings for a single string or multiple strings at once.
 If you pass in an array of strings, you'll get an array of embeddings back.
 If you pass a single string, you'll get a single embedding back.

 ```js
 import { initModel } from "@energetic-ai/embeddings";